Altium-Designer-addons/scripts-libraries/Scripts - PCB/ReturnViaCheck/README.md

 Failed vias will be listed in Messages panel.
 These messages can be used to jump to specific vias.
 ### Custom Violations
 - Check the `Custom Violations` box in the GUI to add (somewhat) custom violations for failed vias
+- If `Custom Violations` is **ENABLED**, via return checks will modify the PcbDoc to add and remove custom rules and violations
 - Custom violations use the Hole To Hole violations formatting (you will see violations like "Hole To Hole Clearance Constraint: (Collision < 35 mil)...") for failing vias
 - This turns on DRC violation overlay for those vias and allows navigating them with the PCB Rules And Violations panel
 - If not used, failed vias will only be highlighted and selected